comgram/pyglpainter/README.md

 Look at example.py, part of this project, to see how this class can be used.
 If you need more functionality, consider subclassing.

-Most of the time, calls to item_create() are enough to build a 3D world with interesting objects in it (the name for these objects here is "items").
-This class supports items with different shaders.
+Most of the time, calls to `item_create()` are enough to build a 3D world with interesting objects in it (the name for these objects here is "items").
+Items can be rendered with different shaders.

 This project was originally created for a CNC application, but then extracted from this application and made multi-purpose.
 The author